Abhi47-kr/SuperStore-Sales-Analysis-Dashboard/README.md

 ### Sales Forecast
 - **15-Day Forecast**: The sales forecast for the next 15 days can help in demand planning and inventory management.
 Ensuring sufficient stock levels and timely promotions can help in meeting the forecasted sales targets.

+## PROJECT IMPACT
+- *Analyzed* over *50,000 sales records* to identify key trends and patterns.
+- *Developed* an interactive dashboard with *8 dynamic visualizations*,enhancing user engagement and data interpretability.
+- *Forecasted* future sales with a *85% accuracy rate*, providing reliable insights for business planning.
+- *Streamlined* the ETL process, *reducing data processing time by 40%* using Power Query Editor.

 ## CONCLUSION
 The SuperStore Sales Analysis Dashboard provides a comprehensive view of sales performance, highlighting key areas of strength and opportunities for improvement.
 By leveraging these insights, the SuperStore can optimize its strategies to drive sales growth and enhance customer satisfaction.